tolerance-go/nooo-ui/apps/nooo-ui-docs/docs/guide/theme-introduction.md

 import MyLayout from './MyLayout.vue'

 export default {
    ...DefaultTheme,
    // override the Layout with a wrapper component that
    // injects the slots
-  Layout: MyLayout
+   Layout: MyLayout,
 }
 ```